James Dean: Accident and aftermath

 The intersection of State Route 46 and State Route 41 was renamed "James Dean Memorial Junction".
 However, the actual accident location is approximately 100 ft to the south due to road realignment.

-Longing to return to the "liberating prospects" of motor racing, Dean traded in his Speedster for a new, more powerful, and faster 1955 Porsche 550 Spyder and entered the upcoming Salinas Road Race event scheduled for October 1–2, 1955.
-Accompanying the actor on his way to the track on September 30 were stunt coordinator Bill Hickman, Collier's photographer Sanford Roth, and Rolf Wütherich, the German mechanic from the Porsche factory who maintained Dean's Spyder, "Little Bastard" car.
-Wütherich, who had encouraged Dean to drive the car from Los Angeles to Salinas to break it in, accompanied Dean in the Porsche.
-At 3:30 pm, Dean was ticketed for speeding, as was Hickman, who was following behind in another car.
+Longing to return to the "liberating prospects" of motor racing, Dean traded in his Speedster for a new, more powerful 1955 Porsche 550 Spyder and entered the upcoming Salinas Road Race scheduled for October 2, 1955.
+Accompanying him on the drive to the track on September 30 were stunt coordinator Bill Hickman, Collier's photographer Sanford Roth, and Rolf Wütherich, the German Porsche factory mechanic who maintained Dean's Spyder, nicknamed "Little Bastard".
+Wütherich, who had encouraged Dean to drive the car from Los Angeles to Salinas to break it in, rode with him in the Porsche.
+At 3:30 pm, Dean was ticketed for speeding, as was Hickman, who was following behind in another vehicle.

-On September 30, as the group was driving westbound on U.S. Route 466 (currently SR 46) near Cholame, California, at approximately 5:45 pm, a 1950 Ford Tudor, driven by 23-year-old California Polytechnic State University student Donald Turnupseed, was travelling east.
-Turnupseed made a left turn onto Highway 41 headed north, toward Fresno ahead of the oncoming Porsche.
-Dean, unable to stop in time, slammed into the passenger side of the Ford, resulting in Dean's car bouncing across the pavement onto the side of the highway.
-Dean's passenger, Wütherich, was thrown from the Porsche, while Dean was trapped in the car and sustained numerous fatal injuries, including a broken neck.
-Turnupseed had only minor injuries.
+On Friday, September 30, at approximately 5:45 pm, the group was traveling westbound on U.S. Route 466 (now SR 46) near Cholame, California, while Donald Gene Turnupseed, a Cal Poly State University student, was driving east.
+Turnupseed, heading north toward Fresno, attempted to turn left onto Highway 41 in front of the oncoming Porsche.
+Dean, unable to stop in time, struck the driver's side of Turnupseed's Ford.
+The impact sent the Porsche skidding across the pavement and off the highway.
+Wütherich was thrown from the car, while Dean remained trapped and sustained fatal injuries, including a broken neck.
+Turnupseed suffered only minor injuries.

-The accident was witnessed by a number of passersby who stopped to help.
-Dean's biographer, George Perry, wrote that a woman with nursing experience attended to Dean and detected a weak pulse.
-Still, he also contrarily wrote that "death appeared to have been instantaneous".
-Dean was pronounced dead on arrival shortly after he arrived by ambulance at the Paso Robles War Memorial Hospital at 6:20 pm.
+Several bystanders witnessed the crash and stopped to help.
+Dean's biographer George Perry wrote that a woman with nursing experience attended to Dean and detected a weak pulse, though he also noted that "death appeared to have been instantaneous".
+Dean was pronounced dead on arrival at the Paso Robles War Memorial Hospital at 6:20 pm.

+Although news of the crash was initially slow to reach newspapers in the eastern United States, details spread rapidly via radio and television.
+By October 2, his death had received extensive domestic and international coverage.
+On Monday morning, October 3, deputy coroner John Stander signed the death certificate, stating that "24‑year‑old James Byron Dean, actor, never married, had met his death on 30 September 1955 at 5.45 pm, one mile east of Cholame at the junction of Highways 466 and 41 in San Luis Obispo County.
+Chief cause of death was a broken neck, with numerous other fractures and internal injuries."
+Sheriff‑coroner Paul E. Merrick ordered an inquest, held in the Paso Robles City Council Chamber at 10 am the following Tuesday.

-Though initially slow to reach newspapers in the Eastern United States, details of Dean's death rapidly spread via radio and television.
-By October 2, his death had received significant coverage from domestic and foreign media outlets.
-Dean's funeral was held on October 8, 1955, at the Fairmount Friends Church in Fairmount, Indiana.
-The coffin remained closed to conceal his severe injuries.
-An estimated 600 mourners were in attendance, while another 2,400 fans gathered outside the building during the procession.
+Dean's funeral took place on October 8, 1955, at the Fairmount Friends Church in Fairmount, Indiana.
+The coffin remained closed due to the severity of his injuries.
+Approximately 600 mourners attended the service, while an estimated 2,400 fans gathered outside during the procession.
 He is buried at Park Cemetery in Fairmount.